The deadline for submissions is 11:59 PM EST on December 1, 2023. Read the submission guidelines below.

 About the Competition

-The Global Center for Legal Innovation on Food Environments — housed at the O’Neill Institute for National and Global Health Law — seeks to build scholarship, legal capacity, and provide technical assistance on issues related to healthy food law and policy.
-One of the main goals of the Global Center for Legal Innovation on Food Environments is to develop the knowledge and skills of the future generation of healthy food lawyers.
+The Global Center for Legal Innovation on Food Environments (Global Center) — housed at the O’Neill Institute for National and Global Health Law — seeks to build scholarship and legal capacity, and provide technical assistance on issues related to healthy food law and policy.
+One of the main goals of the Global Center is to develop the knowledge and skills of the future generation of healthy food lawyers.

-We are pleased to announce the 2022 edition of this competition and invite all eligible applicants to submit papers on the topic “Food Environments and the Law.”
-Suggested thematic areas include but are not limited to legal interventions employed for the regulation of food environments.
-In particular, those meant to address diet-related risk factors of NCDs, including but not limited to the following areas:
+We are pleased to announce the 2023 edition of this competition and invite all eligible applicants to submit papers on the topic “Food Environments and the Law.”
+Suggested thematic areas include, but are not limited to, legal interventions employed for the regulation of food environments.
+In particular, those meant to address diet-related risk factors of NCDs, including, but not limited to, the following areas: